bdastur/notes/aws/readme.md

 ### Route53 three main functions:

 #### **Domain registration:**
-* Amazon route53 lets you register domain names, such has example.com.
+* Amazon route53 lets you register domain names, such as example.com.
 * You also have an option to transfer an already registered domain name with another registrar to route53.
 * Supports domain registration for a wide variety of generic TLDs and